Monitoring and optimizing the process variables using these tools either independently or in combination helps to bring out the improvements.

 Process-Failure Mode Effect Analysis (pFMEA)

-(Zoom-in OR Open image in new tab for proper reading)
+(Zoom-in OR Open image in new tab for easy reading)

 Steps to apply pFMEA –